 Changes made to this setting will also apply to all Managed Users in your Plex Home.

-If you watch or listen to content from third parties such as News or Podcasts, we store information about what you viewed, the service it came from, and when it was published.
+If you watch or listen to content from third parties such as Free Movies and TV, News or Podcasts, we store information about what you viewed, the service it came from, and when it was published.